mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 ...
 {% endhighlight %}

-We use the same interface to access the entire database.
-We omit the table name to see all of our options.
+This only works if we know what table we want ahead of time.
+The approach above assumes that the user is *already familiar with their data*.
+To resolve this problem we omit the table name and access the database as a variable instead.
+We use the same interface to access the entire database as we would a specific table.

 {% highlight Python %}
 >>> db = Data('sqlite:////my.db')  # protocol://database
 >>> db
-Data:
-Engine(sqlite:////home/mrocklin/workspace/blaze/blaze/examples/data/iris.db)
+Data:       Engine(sqlite:////home/mrocklin/workspace/blaze/blaze/examples/data/iris.db)
 DataShape:  {
   iris: var * {
     sepal_length: ?float64,